 The need to be respectful of the multi-religious nature of the BISC community is recognised as fundamental to the continued harmony of the community and the well-being of our students.
 At the BISC we do what we can to link students with local religious and faith based organisations, services and places of worship as well as inviting local religious leaders to the Castle to meet with the students in both formal and informal settings.
-For example, Revrend Richard Steven of All Saints Church is a regular visitor to the Castle; meeting students for lunch and running a weekly student ALPHA course.

 Although our own facilities are limited, Student Services and the BISC will always endeavour to meet the spiritual needs of students.
 If you have a particular requirement or question, please contact student services: email@example.com.

 The BISC has a duty to provide accommodation for students, staff and faculty where their religious observances create a conflict with their work/ study schedule.
 Also, the school calendar should not be seen to favor a particular religion.

 Q: What constitutes a religious observance?

 A: Whatever Holy Days are observed by a member of a particular faith eg: Weekly Sabbath, or festivals such as Easter, Ramadan, Passover, Divali, etc. If a member of a particular faith would be expected not to work on the date of a particular observance/Sabbath, and if the observance conflicts with a work or academic requirement, that person would be entitled to request religious accommodation.